 3. Insert the SIM card(s) into the SIM sockets.
 Insert the end of each SIM card with the chamfered corner positioned as indicated.
 Push the SIM in until it clicks into place.

-4. After SIM cards are installed, replace the SIM slot cover.
+4. After all SIM cards are in place, use a #1 Phillips-head screwdriver to carefully replace the SIM door.